Unlocking Potential by Nectis Ltd License Terms and Conditions

 The definitions in this clause apply in the Licence.

-- U>P: the evaluation and reporting software Unlocking more than Potential owned by Nectis Ltd (trading as U>P) a company registered in Scotland with company number SC621729.
+- U>P: the evaluation and reporting software Unlocking more than Potential owned by Nectis Ltd (U>P) a company registered in Scotland with company number SC621729.

 - Users: person or entity authorised to use the Services by the Licence holder.